 Wellesley College provides an excellent liberal arts education for women who will make a difference in the world.

-Founding: Founded in 1870 by Henry and Pauline Durant.
-The first students arrived in September, 1875.
+Founding: In 1870 by Henry and Pauline Durant; first students arrived in September, 1875.

 Location: Wellesley, Massachusetts (12 miles west of Boston).